greenonline/serialplot_OS_X_port/README.md

 The application works on OS X 10.13.6 (High Sierra).
 It is untested on other OS X verisons.

 Full documentation on the OS X build is on [Porting serialplot to OS X](https://gr33nonline.wordpress.com/2021/08/03/porting-serialplot-to-os-x/).
-A shorter HOWTO is coming.
+A shorter HOWTO is here [HOWTO: Port serialplot to OS X](https://gr33nonline.wordpress.com/2021/08/13/howto-port-serialplot-to-os-x/).

 Built on:
  - OS X 10.13.6